South Boulder Creek Flood Mitigation Study

 Prior to the mitigation study, the impact of the levee was evaluated by HDR Engineering, Inc. during the development of the hydraulic flood model for South Boulder Creek.
 Hydraulic model runs with the levee removed resulted in greater impacts to the West Valley.
 The hydraulic modeling report is also available for review.

 Finally, historical documents indicate that the West Valley overflow previously occurred during a May 1969 flood event.
 The existing CU levee was constructed by the prior owners of the property in 1981, more than a decade later.

-Theselected mitigation alternative, “Option D,” is highly conceptual and intended to provide a general sense of the scope and extent of the mitigation project.
-The city has selected an engineering consultant team to prepare preliminary design of the U.S. 36 regional detention facility.
-Preliminary design would proceed concurrently with future discussions with CU about conveyance of the required property interests.
+The selected mitigation alternative, “Option D,” is highly conceptual and intended to provide a general sense of the scope and extent of the mitigation project.
+The city has selected an engineering consultant team to prepare preliminary design of the U.S. 36 regional detention facility and an initial scope of work has been negotiated.
+Work on preliminary design will begin once there is additional clarity regarding the city’s ability to acquire necessary property.
 Specific design details and permitting would be addressed as part of that process.

 Like any structure such as a bridge or a building, a dam can fail.
 However, that risk is weighed against the consequences of not having the structure in the first place.
 In the case of the proposed South Boulder Creek mitigation, the consequence of not building the structure is the continued significant risk of future loss of life and property damage during a major precipitation event.
 South Boulder Creek has experienced flooding multiple times during the city’s relatively short history, including the most recent flood in 2013.
 There is little doubt that the area will experience flooding again in the future.
 By comparison, failure of the proposed flood mitigation dam is extremely unlikely, and the risk of failure can largely be mitigated through proper design, which starts with the classification of hazard potential.